Connor Joe Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to rank 14th in baseball in home runs allowed (13 total, 1.1 per game).
+- Cardinals pitchers combine to rank 16th in baseball in home runs given up (15 total, 1.2 per game).

-- His most recent time out was on Saturday against the Milwaukee Brewers, when the left-hander went seven scoreless innings while allowing three hits.
+- The righty last pitched on Sunday against the Milwaukee Brewers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.